-In 1995, Brian Urlacher led Lovington High School Wildcats to an undefeated 14-0 season, winning the division 3-A state championship.
+In 1995, Brian Urlacher led Lovington High School to an undefeated season and a division 3-A state championship.

 In 1996, Brian Urlacher graduated from Lovington High School.

-In 1997, Brian Urlacher's team made a trip to the Insight.com Bowl.
+In 1997, Brian Urlacher's team, the New Mexico Lobos, made a trip to the Insight.com Bowl.

-In 1999, Brian Urlacher was a finalist for the Jim Thorpe Award and finished twelfth on the Heisman Trophy ballot.
+In 1999, Brian Urlacher was a finalist for the Jim Thorpe Award.

-In 2000, Brian Urlacher was awarded the Male Athlete of the Year Award.
+In 2000, Brian Urlacher received the Male Athlete of the Year Award from the University of New Mexico.

-In 2001, Brian Urlacher played in the Pro Bowl as an alternate middle linebacker.
+In 2001, Brian Urlacher was voted to play at the Pro Bowl as an alternate middle linebacker, following his successful rookie campaign.

-In May 2002, Brian Urlacher appeared in an episode of According to Jim as himself.
+In May 2002, Brian Urlacher appeared as himself in an episode of According to Jim.

 In 2002, Brian Urlacher appeared on the game show Wheel of Fortune and won over $47,000 for charity.

-In 2004, Brian Urlacher suffered several injuries that sidelined him for the majority of the season.
-The Bears fired Jauron and hired Lovie Smith.
+In 2004, Brian Urlacher suffered injuries that sidelined him for most of the season, and Lovie Smith was hired as the new coach of the Bears.

 In June 2005, Brian Urlacher filed suit to establish paternity of his son Kennedy.
-Genetic testing confirmed he is Kennedy's father.
-Urlacher and Robertson maintain joint custody over Kennedy.
+Genetic testing later confirmed that he is Kennedy's father, with Tyna Robertson as the mother.
+They maintain joint custody.

-In 2005, Brian Urlacher won the NFL Defensive Player of the Year Award.
+In 2005, Brian Urlacher was named NFL Defensive Player of the Year.

 On January 15, 2006, Brian Urlacher played in his second career playoff game against the Carolina Panthers, recording seven tackles and one interception in a 29-21 loss.

-In 2006, after winning the NFL Defensive Player of the Year Award, a Sports Illustrated poll named Brian Urlacher the second most overrated player in the league.
+In 2006, despite winning the NFL Defensive Player of the Year award in 2005, a Sports Illustrated poll named Brian Urlacher the second most overrated player in the league.
+He responded by saying he was not worried about it and would continue to play hard.

-In 2006, the Bears won the NFC Championship against the New Orleans Saints 39–14, but lost Super Bowl XLI to the Indianapolis Colts 29–17.
-Urlacher recorded 19 tackles and a forced fumble against the Arizona Cardinals.
+In 2006, the Chicago Bears finished with a 13-3 record, won the NFC Championship against the New Orleans Saints, but lost Super Bowl XLI to the Indianapolis Colts.
+Brian Urlacher earned consideration for the League's Defensive Player of the Year award.

-In 2007, former teammate Tank Johnson called upon Brian Urlacher to testify during one of his court hearings.
+In 2007, Brian Urlacher was called upon by former teammate Tank Johnson to testify during one of his court hearings.

-In 2009, Brian Urlacher dislocated his wrist in the season opener against the Packers and missed the remainder of the season.
-He criticized the Bears offense, stating that the addition of quarterback Jay Cutler had changed the team's identity.
+In 2009, Brian Urlacher dislocated his wrist in the season opener, underwent surgery, and missed the remainder of the season.
+He also criticized the Bears offense and the addition of quarterback Jay Cutler.

-In 2010, after recovering from a wrist injury, Brian Urlacher stated he felt more powerful.
-During the offseason, the Bears bolstered their defense by signing free agent Julius Peppers.
+After recovering from a wrist injury, Brian Urlacher stated he felt more powerful during the 2010 offseason.

-In the 2010 NFL season, with Julius Peppers' help, Brian Urlacher and the Bears improved to an 11–5 record, winning the NFC North and earning a first-round bye for the 2011 playoffs.
+In 2010, Brian Urlacher and the Bears improved to an 11-5 record, winning the NFC North and earning a first-round bye for the 2011 playoffs.

 In 2011, Brian Urlacher's mother, Lavoyda Lenard Urlacher, died, and he was granted temporary leave from the team.

-In 2011, during Week 17 against the Minnesota Vikings, Brian Urlacher sprained his MCL.
+In 2011, during week 17 against the Minnesota Vikings, Brian Urlacher sprained his MCL.
+He was eventually named to the Pro Bowl, but did not play due to the injury.

 In April 2012, Brian Urlacher began dating model and actress Jenny McCarthy.

-On August 14, 2012, Brian Urlacher had an arthroscopic debridement procedure on his left knee, with the goal of playing in the 2012 season opener.
+On August 14, 2012, Brian Urlacher had an arthroscopic debridement procedure on his left knee.

 In August 2012, Jenny McCarthy announced that she and Brian Urlacher had ended their relationship.